nanikjava/articles/content/post/golang.md

 <h2>Goroutine</h2>

-* When you spawn goroutines, make it clear when - or whether - they exit.
+* When you spawn goroutines, make it clear when or whether - they exit.
 * Goroutines can leak by blocking on channel sends or receives: the garbage collector will not terminate a goroutine even if the channels it is blocked on are unreachable.
 * Even when goroutines do not leak, leaving them in-flight when they are no longer needed can cause other subtle and hard-to-diagnose problems.
 * Try to keep concurrent code simple enough that goroutine lifetimes are obvious.
 If that just isn't feasible, document when and why the goroutines exit.

-* Do not use package math/rand to generate keys, instead, use crypto/rand's Reader.
+* _DO NOT_ use package **math/rand** to generate keys, instead, use **crypto/rand's Reader**.
+* Every time running a goroutine(..) we must think how it will finish.
+What will be the trigger to return or exit from the gorotine
+* At any time we want to to send data into a channel make sure the channel variable is send as parameter to the called method

 -------------------
 <h1>Design Patterns</h1>